Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 279.  ### Question279
-While changing software, you find a bug in a previously delivered piece of functionality.
+While changing Software, you find a bug in a previously delivered piece of functionality.
 What should you do?

 - [ ] Fix the bug.
 - [x] Fix the bug if it is critical or easily fixed.
 Otherwise, put the new bug into the Product Backlog to be prioritized and fixed in an upcoming Sprint.